 Bad taste, however clumsy, is forgivable – being boring isn’t.
 And the first half of this film is entirely lacking in bloody ape action.
 There’s only so much you can take of bad actors spouting bad dialogue, and this stretches the limits.

 The second half, thankfully, perks up, with an old school gorilla (i.e. a man in a suit) on the rampage.
-He rips off a hippy’s dick (in tribute to the 1980 video nasty Night of the Demon), attacks a naked women in the shower – in fact, he attacks several naked women – and generally has a fine time disembowelling, decapitating and mutilating various people in a welter of crude, unconvincing gore effects.
+He rips off a hippy’s appendage (in tribute to the 1980 video nasty Night of the Demon), attacks a woman in the shower – in fact, he attacks several women – and generally has a fine time attacking various people in a welter of crude, unconvincing effects.
 He also steals a car at one point!
 Welcome as this action is, it, unfortunately, comes too late to save the film.